 The world of healthcare travel can be a perplexing one.
-Among the many details that tend to confound healthcare travelers, planning for and applying to multiple travel positions ranks near the top of the list, and when you add to that additional hurdles like navigating the interviewing process and figuring out compensation, it can make for a rather taxing dilemma.
+Among the many details that tend to confound healthcare travelers, planning for and applying to multiple travel positions ranks near the top of the list.
+When you add in additional hurdles like navigating the interviewing process and figuring out compensation, it can make for a rather taxing dilemma.
 Thankfully, dedicated recruiters exist to help you along the path.
 Explore how they can benefit your job search:

 At first glance, you might look at recruiters as little more than a compendium of knowledge about the healthcare travel industry.
 While they certainly possess a wealth of knowledge, as is their duty, the wonders of working with a recruiter go deeper, to the genuine investment they have in your professional development.
 In getting to know you, they can identify the opportunities that best fit, and guide you to opportunities that will help further your career.